richardgaywood/paydata.org/content/sprawlrunners/magic/summoning/creating_spirits.md

 ### Common powers

 All spirits have the following powers and abilities.
-Numbers in brackets are the points value from Summoner's Circle.
+Numbers in brackets are the points value from Summoner's Circle; they add up to 8 points.

 * -4 damage to mundane ranged attacks (2): difficult to harm with physical objects alone.
 * Dual-natured (1): native to the astral plane; is always astrally perceiving at all times.